Ee-Chee/Spiced-Academy-tabasco-curriculum/wk3_http/README.md

 * `Authorization` - set by the client and to communicate user credentials for access to restricted resources

-* `Location` - set by the server to indicate a url that the client should redirect to.
+* `Location` - set by the server to redirect the client to the specified url

 ## HTTP Status Codes